slopezpereyra/slopezpereyra.github.io/_posts/2023-11-07-OnArchetypes.md

 to respond in a defined manner to certain perceptions, such as the perception of a hawk.
-It seems to me then that the use of the term *image* is only heuristic, but does not accurately reflect neither the underlying neurological processes nor the mental experience involved in evoking archetypal response.
+It seems to me then that the use of the term *image* is only heuristic, but does not accurately reflect neither the underlying neurological processes nor the mental experience involved in our sense of the term *archetype*.

-If one wishes to speak of this inherited, value-encoding circuitry as a representative instinct, fair enough—but this means one must accept that a certain representation mediates the chick's response to the hawk's figure.
-But one must recall that affective experience requires no awareness at all.
+If one wishes to speak of this inherited, value-encoding circuitry as defining instinctual representations, fair enough—but this means one must accept that a certain representation mediates the chick's response to the hawk's figure.
+One should recall however that affective experience requires no awareness at all.
 This is, in fact, one of the most extraordinary findings of affective neuroscience, one that receives too little attention it seems to me: That *affect* can exist without *awareness*.
 Jung wrote, in *Archetypes of the collective unconscious*, that awareness of thought surely was posterior to thought itself.
 This conjecture is today an established scientific assertion.
-In conclusion, it is too soon to speak of archetypal *images* in a literal sense.
+It then seems too soon to speak of archetypal *images* in a literal sense.
 What is meant by *archetype* is simultaneously more complex and more mundane than originally imagined by analytic psychology.